outday29/wildered/README.md

 # Wildered

-`wildered` is a personal, over-engineered, toy project for integrating your project code and other related information into your LLM prompt without having to copy-paste manually.
+`wildered` is a personal, over-engineered, toy project for autocompleting your Python code using OpenAI GPT-3.5.

 <img src="data/demo.gif">